https://webassign.org

 Fill-in-Blank ( 1.0 marks) Whole-Paper View Save Problem

-Determine the angular momentum of the E3w 7)da)d/73tynsz lm7jzr ularth
+Determine the angular momenq *o7ovawp h88tum of the Earth

 (a) about its rotation axis (assume the Earth is a uniform sphere), $\times 10^{33} \; kg \cdot m^2$